taw00/howto/howto-install-wordpress-on-fedora.md

 systemctl start nginx
 ```

-Install your cert and key to an appropriate directory to be used by Nginx
+**Install your cert and key to an appropriate directory to be used by Nginx...**
 ```
 # We're still root...
 mkdir -p /etc/nginx/ssl/$DOMAIN